-Visiting Graduate Fellow: Visiting graduate fellows are registered in graduate programs elsewhere in Canada or abroad, but who wish to work with one or more of faculty members at The University of Winnipeg for a period of a few months up to a year, during which time they would attend graduate courses and/or conduct research.
+Visiting Graduate Fellow: Visiting graduate fellows are registered in graduate programs elsewhere in Canada or abroad but wish to work with one or more of faculty members at The University of Winnipeg for a period of a few months up to a year, during which time they would attend graduate courses and/or conduct research.
+Students who are applying to the Visiting Graduate Fellow program should be well advanced in their graduate programs and be ready to function independently in The University of Winnipeg's environment.

-Visiting Graduate Fellows are entitled to library access and other University facilities, and to attend graduate courses at the discretion of particular course instructor(s).
 Visiting Graduate Fellows are expected to deliver a presentation on their research to the campus community at least once during the course of their tenure on campus.
 Students interested in this designation should contact the graduate program directly.
 Graduate programs wishing to designate someone as a Visiting Graduate Fellow should consult with the Faculty of Graduate Studies.
+The Visiting Graduate Fellow Checklist is attached in the Appendices.

-Re-admission to Graduate Studies

-Re-application to a graduate program after voluntary or involuntary withdrawal may not occur until one year after the student's withdrawal date.
+Re-admission to Graduate Studies: Re-application to a graduate program after voluntary or involuntary withdrawal may not occur until one year after the student's withdrawal date.
 When a student is re-admitted to a graduate program, they must adhere to the program requirements in force in the term in which they are re-admitted.
 Any previous courses and other academic work (such as thesis and practicum proposals) completed will be re-assessed upon application; normally courses taken five or more years previously will not be considered for credit toward completion of the program.
-Readmittance into the program will be for no less than one academic year.
+Re- admittance into the program will be for no less than one academic year.
 Any new financial offers will be decided upon re-admission, and will be at the discretion of the Graduate Program Committee.
 Please see section 6 for further information on reapplication to Graduate Studies.